kakuking/ParkPP/README.md

 9. Multiple textures in one model 🖼🖼🖼
 10. ~~Point~~ Directional Lights ☀ & Shadow mapping 🔦
 11. ~~Maybe~~ Moving from GLFW to SDL ~~or SFML~~ (for audio capabilities and better framerates) 👨‍🔬
+12. Transparency 🔎

 ## Things to implement

-1. Transparency 🔎
+1. Transparent Shadows 🔎⬛
+2. A better abstraction for scenes and models 🏞⛲
-2. Billboards and particles 🎆
+3. Billboards and particles 🎆
-3. More complex materials 🎨
+4. More complex materials 🎨
-4. Area Lights 🏮
+5. Area Lights 🏮
-5. Physics and collisions 🎯
+6. Physics and collisions 🎯

 ## To build -
 ### Windows (with MSBuild) -